Grosmont – castle

 Current state

 The castle has survived to modern times in the form of a ruin.
 Most of the defensive walls have survived, two western towers and the outer walls of the main building on the eastern side.
-In a much worse condition there is an entrance gatehouse and a four-sided tower, from the north range only a chimney and a part of the wall from the side of the inner ward remained.
+In a much worse condition there is an gatehouse and a four-sided tower.
+From the north wing only the chimney and a fragment of the wall facing the courtyard remain.
+Characteristic that almost all buildings in the castle area have been deprived of stolen ashlar, which is why they are missing corners, as well as window and entrance jambs, which left large gaps.
 The moat around the castle is visible.
 The monument is under government protection and open to the public.

 show this monument on map